MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 ### 1449/1.0.96.2021032002 (April 2021)

 Most Teams Rooms on Android devices are compatible with a touch console (e.g. Poly TC8).
 When paired with a Teams Rooms system, the console will let you see the room calendar, join meetings, and place calls directly from the console.
-During meetings or calls, you will be able to see current meeting participants, add new ones, switch content layouts, raise hands, and more
+During meetings or calls, you'll be able to see current meeting participants, add new ones, switch content layouts, raise hands, and more

 A full-day calendar view will show all scheduled meetings on the system and permit you to join meetings directly from the device.
 All existing calling and meeting functionality will move to the console and will be arranged along side the calendar